 Unlike other universities in Slovakia, there is no database with questions provided to applicants.
 Applicants must be prepared to show excellent knowledge of Biology and Chemistry.
 It is therefore recommended to start studying with sustainable time reserve.

-Deadline for submission of documents: 16th of July 2018
+Deadline for submission of documents: 15th of July 2019 (for August entrance exam in Martin)

 Administration fee: 70€